iholloma/crdh/_essays/v01-10-(re)-humanizing-data.md

 Burnes, who was just three years old.[^2] All four members of the Burnes family had been born in Ireland.
 They came to New York because Irish potato crops failed consistently between 1845 and 1847.
-Government efforts to provide relief proved too-little and too-late, and the rural Irish began to starve.[^3] Sickness followed.
+Government efforts to provide relief proved too little and too late, and the rural Irish began to starve.[^3] Sickness followed.
 By 1852 over one million Irish people had died.
 Over one million more---those who had the physical, material and emotional resources to do so---sailed across the